VladislavB92/postigen/README.md

         docker exec -it <container_id> bash

+7. Migrate migrations files.

+        python manage.py migrate

-7. Create a superuser for the CMS admin panel.
+8. Create a superuser for the CMS admin panel.

         python manage.py createsuperuser

-8. The project comes with the fixture file which holds pre-made data for quicker testing which can be applied.
+9. The project comes with the fixture file which holds pre-made data for quicker testing which can be applied.

-        django-admin loaddata fixtures/initial_data.json
+        python manage.py loaddata fixtures/initial_data.json

 #### Local way: